 Directed by Paula Simms

 “The world opened up like a flower.
-I saw beyond Black mountain and Belfast lough .
 Soon I would be on a plane, high above the earth and gazing at its patterns, roads and fields, cities and seas.
 Then weeks on an old Greek ocean liner.
 In this rusty hulk we steamed away from home to a new land and life.
 I was electric with excitement; my Father was close to tears.”

 Imagine one day everything changes.
 You find yourself in a strange and unfamiliar land.
-The accents, phrases, the games and work, ideas and culture, the mountains and rivers and the cities – everything is different and you realise you are thousands of miles from ‘home’.
-Funny, sad and gripping,’Home’ examines the migration experience that has shaped the lives of many Irish people over centuries and the experiences of those from around the world who seek to make Ireland home.
+The accents, phrases, the games and work, ideas and culture, the mountains and rivers and the cities – everything is different and you realise you are thousands of miles from home.
+Set in Ireland, Australia and internationally, ‘Home’ examines the migration experience which has shaped the lives of many Irish people over centuries and the experiences of those from around the world who seek to make Ireland home.

 ‘Collateral damage’, ‘non-combatants’, ‘friendly fire’, ‘acceptable loss’ , in the early 21st century a new and distancing language has been developed to pacify our response to violence against civilians.This ‘State Speak’ has evolved in the Orwellian tradition as we have learned we are being observed on a mass scale.
 Smart’ weapons are now deployed in a ‘techno war’ in which bodies are not counted.
 All is justified in terms of the ongoing ‘war on ‘terror’ to which there can be no end.
 A war in which the line between the civilian and the combatant is becoming increasingly blurred.